-- (1) We made use of the motion priori knowledge and joined the video frame set division and low-rank decomposition for background subtraction.
-The frame set division is beneficial to the recovery of low-rank and sparse components. - (2) A new method called LBWCMD reconstructed the video frame set to obtain several subsets.
+- We make use of the motion priori knowledge and join the video frame set division and low-rank decomposition for background subtraction.
+The frame set division is beneficial to the recovery of low-rank and sparse components. - 2) A new method called LBWCMD is introduced to reconstruct the video frame set to obtain several subsets.
 The proposed method assigns the successive frames to different subsets as much as possible so that the low-rank decomposition is conducted on each frame subset with less motion.
-In fact, as shown in Fig. 1 (c)(d), matrix M constructed by all the frames with highly dense motion is not good for low-rank decomposition. - (3) We had proposed a framework to accomplish the background subtraction with frame set division and low-rank decomposition.
+In fact, as shown in Fig. 1(c) and (d), matrix M constructed by all the frames with highly dense motion is not good for low-rank decomposition. - We propose a framework to accomplish the background subtraction with frame set division and low-rank decomposition.
 The framework will be stated in detail in the following sections.

 The remainder of the paper is organized as follows.
 Section II gives an overview of the proposed problem and our solution.
 Section III shows the estimation of priori motion information.
 Section IV presents the proposed LBWCMD method in detail.
-Section V illustrates the augmented set construction and shows the implementation of the whole framework.
+Section V illustrates the augmented set construction (ASC) and shows the implementation of the whole framework.
 Section VI discusses the parameter tuning.
 The experimental results are described in Section VII.
 We make a conclusion of this paper in Section VIII.